willow-ahrens/Hyperspecialize.jl/README.md

 ## Basic Solution

-  Peter decided to use Hyperspecialize, and now his module looks like this:
+  Peter decided to use Hyperspecialize, and now his definition looks like this:

 ```
-module Peter
-  import Base.+

-  using Hyperspecialize

-  struct PeterNumber <: Number
-    x::Number
-  end

   @replicable Base.:+(p::PeterNumber, y::@hyperspecialize(Number)) = PeterNumber(p.x + y)

-  export PeterNumber
-end
 ```

-  This solution will define Peter's `+` method multiple times on all concrete subtypes of Number.
+  This solution will replicate this definition once for all all concrete subtypes of Number.
 This list of subtypes depends on the module load order.
 If Peter's module is loaded first, we get the following behavior: